celestiaorg/celestia-zkevm/hyperlane/README.md

 Clone the [hyperlane-monorepo](https://github.com/hyperlane-xyz/hyperlane-monorepo) and navigate to `rust/main` and follow the instructions to build the `relayer` binary on the README.md.
 There is a relayer config ready to use available in this directory: `relayer-config.json`.
 Configure it using the `CONFIG_FILES` env variable.

-For example, drop the `relayer` binary into a directory called `bin` in this repo and the mv the config to `bin/config/config.json`.
+For example, drop the `relayer` binary into a directory called `bin` in this repo and then move the config to `bin/config/config.json`.
 Then:

 ```